Quantifying patient and neighborhood risks for stillbirth and preterm birth in Philadelphia with a Bayesian spatial model: Web Appendix D: MCMC algorithm and diagnostics

 \subsection{MCMC algorithm}

-To fit our CAR model in Section 3.1 of the main manuscript, we sample from the posterior distribution with MCMC.
-We use a Gibbs sampler to iteratively sample from the full conditional posteriors, together with the data augmentation strategy using P\'olya-Gamma latent variables, proposed by \citet{polson2013bayesian}.
+To fit our Bayesian CAR model, we sampled from the posterior distribution with MCMC.
+We used a Gibbs sampler to iteratively sample from the full conditional posteriors, together with the data augmentation strategy using P\'olya-Gamma latent variables, proposed by \citet{polson2013bayesian}.
 This strategy is the equivalent in logistic regression to the data augmentation strategy using latent Gaussian random variables in probit regression \citep{albert1993bayesian}.

 Using the notation from \citet{polson2013bayesian}, we say that a random variable $X$ is distributed from a P\'olya-Gamma with parameters $b > 0$ and $c \in \mathcal{R}$ if